google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 Chrome is installed, set up a debug instance, launch the browser, and kill it when your program is done.
 Best part is that it works cross-platform thanks to Node!

+The Lighthouse team is exploring a standalone package for `ChromeLauncher` with an improved API.
+Let us know if you have [feedback](https://github.com/GoogleChrome/lighthouse/issues/2092).
+{: .note }

 By default, **`ChromeLauncher` will try to launch Chrome Canary** (if it's installed), but you can change that to manually select which Chrome to use.
 To